Necessary and sufficient conditions for the identifiability of isolated loops: Necessary and sufficient conditions for identification of loops

 Then, with $P_{ik}$ defined in (\ref{Pik1}) for $i>k$, the corresponding matrix $M(z)\bydef CT(z)B$ defined in (\ref{Mdef}) has the following form. \beqnd &&M(z) \bydef CT(z)B\\ &&=R\left( \right) .\eeqnd It now follows from (\ref{eq:GPT}) that the first row of $M(z)$ allows one to successively compute $G_{21}, G_{32}, \ldots, G_{k,k-1}.$ It follows from (\ref{eq:GPT}) that all elements of the second row of $M(z)$ are equal to the corresponding elements of the first row multiplied by $G_{k+2,k+1}$.
 Thus, knowledge of the second row allows one to compute one additional element of $G(z)$, namely $G_{k+2,k+1}$.
 Pursuing row by row downwards up to the last row shows that we can compute $G_{k+2,k+1}, \ldots,G_{n,n-1} $.
 Collecting these results shows that, with this EMP (i.e. the loop consists of $k$ consecutive excited nodes followed by $n-k$ measured nodes), the corresponding $CT(z)B$ allows one to identify the edges $G_{21}, G_{32},\dots G_{k,k-1}$ as well as the edges $G_{k+2, k+1}, \dots , G_{n,n-1}$ can be identified, but not the edges $G_{k+1, k}$ and $G_{1 n}$. \cqfd

+We assume from now on that the loops we consider have at least $3$ nodes, noting that a loop with two nodes is just a simple feedback system for which the identifiability conditions are well established.
+The following Corollary provides an alternative formulation for the results of Theorem~\ref{2or3loops} and Theorem~\ref{NSCconditions} which yields an even simpler way of checking the identifiability of an isolated loop.

+\begin{corollary} All transfer functions in an isolated loop are generically identifiable if and only if ${\cal B} \cup {\cal C} = {\cal W}$ and, in addition: (i) either ${\cal{B} \cap \cal{C} }\neq \emptyset$, or (ii) the excited nodes (and hence also the measured nodes) are not all consecutive along the loop. \end{corollary} \ni {\bf Proof: } the result is included in the proof of Theorem~\ref{NSCconditions}.
+For the special case of $n=3$, it is easy to see that if ${\cal B} \cup {\cal C} = {\cal W}$ and ${\cal{B} \cap \cal{C} }= \emptyset$, then necessarily condition (ii) is violated. \cqfd

-Not only are the conditions of Theorem~\ref{NSCconditions} necessary and sufficient, but in addition their verification on a given loop graph is trivial: it can be done by visual inspection.
-Conversely, if the objective is to establish minimal EMPs for the identification of a loop graph, condition (2) in this Theorem provides all minimal EMPs.
+Not only are the conditions of Corollary~\ref{NSCcondCor} necessary and sufficient, but in addition their verification on a given loop graph is trivial: it can be done by visual inspection.
+Conversely, if the objective is to establish minimal EMPs for the identification of a loop graph, condition (ii) in this Corollary provides all minimal EMPs.
 There is a total of $2^n - n(n-1) - 2$ minimal EMPs from which the user can choose from.
 Once the minimal EMPs are characterized, all other valid EMPs can be obtained by just picking at least one node to be both excited and measured.
 These EMPs correspond to a number of $\sum_{k = 1}^{n - 1} 2^{n - k} n! /(k!(n - k)!) + 1$ out of the total EMPs.

 It is easy to spot invalid EMPs.
 Consider, for instance, the two EMPs for a 5-node loop depicted in Figure \ref{fig:exampleloop5nodes}, where the one on the left is minimal and the one on the right is not valid.
 An EMP satisfying the necessary conditions of Proposition \ref{neccond1} is {\em invalid} only if no node in the loop is both excited and measured, and all excitations and measurements are arranged in an uninterrupted sequence as in Figure \ref{subfig:niEMP}; in other words, the excited nodes (and therefore the measured nodes) are all contiguous.

 When we consider all possible EMPs, the number of valid EMPs outnumber those that are not generically identifiable for any number of nodes in the loop, since it is sufficient to have at least one node excited and measured with any combination of the remaining nodes.
 This means that if the user were to choose randomly an EMP, it is likely that the chosen EMP is identifiable.
 Table I is a clear illustration of this.
 It provides, for loops having 2 to 10 nodes, the number of minimal EMPs, of valid EMPs, and of invalid ones, assuming that in all cases the necessary condition is satisfied, i.e. each node is either excited or measured.